iokinai/trl/README.md

     ```
 #### Constructor parameters
 - `name` - specify a custom name for the constructor
-- `visibility` - speciry a custom visibility modifier for the constructor
+- `visibility` - specify a custom visibility modifier for the constructor

 Possible visibilities (must be specified as string literals):
 - `"pub"` - public visibility